carloscastillom/Travel_app/README.md

+clone the project that have already all the server set up

 Start by duplicating your project 3 weather app.
 Once duplicated, change the new project’s name to make certain you're not overwriting your old project.
 We are going to build off this project as a foundation.
 Get webpack set up to work with this project.
 Use the skills you learned in project 4 to get your development environment going.
 Create your src folder first.
 The src folder should contain a client folder and a server folder.